FractalBlocks/Fractal.js/readme.md

 See the [README of the example](https://github.com/fractalPlatform/Fractal.js/tree/master/examples) you want to run for a detailed description.

-## TODOs and roadmap

-- Put a rank function to data utils

 ## Building

 For a production version run: `npm run compile`, and see the result in the `dist/` folder.